microvax2/H7864-C/README.md

 Blocks A and C are mutually exclusive

 Block B, if assembled together with Block C, enables the PIC to generate a correct sequence for POK, DCOK upon power-off.
+**IMPORTANT** If assembling Block C (microcontroller) - don't populate the 74AC14 (U1).

 Why this is important: ONLY OPTION B + C WILL PRESERVE THE TOY (Time of Year) CLOCK OF THE KA630.
 This would probably be true for other KA6xx CPU Boards that keep time, boot parameters etc in battery-backed RAM.
-The reason being, correct hardware shutdown must be performned by the CPU board upon power-off detection.
+The reason being, correct hardware shutdown must be performed by the CPU board upon power-off detection.

 So your assembly options are: